2/4th Cricket Team, Northam

 Many of the above players were also members of the 2/4th Football team: Treasure, Spackman, Edgar Hunt.

 WX9031 Gerald ‘Gerry’ Arthur played for WA Cricket.
-He was wicket keeper prior to enlisting.
+He was the star wicket keeper for Subiaco prior to enlisting.
 Gerry was included in the above team.

 WX13562 Peter Moate was regarded as a talented cricketer from Merredin, however as he did not enlist until May 1941 and missed the cricket season.